 Hover over the properties column so that you get an option to select Azure AD dynamic device groups based on naming standards AVD (a.k.a WVD) VMs.

 On the Dynamic Membership Rules blade, select DisplayName property column drop-down options.
-You have to select displayName property from Property drop-down as shown in the following screenshot.
+You have to select the displayName property from the Property drop-down as shown in the following screenshot.

 NOTE! – Don’t rely only on one condition when you create Azure AD Dynamic device groups in WVD to be on the safer side.
 However, it would help if you were mindful of not making complex dynamic queries, and this could impact the automatic update of the Azure AD dynamic device group.

-- From the operator column, you can select the option names “StartWith” to select the hostname of Azure Virtual Desktop (a.k.a AVD) session hosts.
+From the operator column, you can select the option name “StartWith” to select the hostname of Azure Virtual Desktop (a.k.a AVD) session hosts.